asemio/SZXX/README.md

 - [SZXX.Xml](#szxxxml)
 - [SZXX.Zip](#szxxzip)

-**A note about v4:** SZXX v4 improves on every aspect and is not backwards compatible with v3.
-See the [release page](https://github.com/asemio/SZXX/releases/tag/4.0.0) for more information.
+**SZXX v4:** improves on every aspect of the library.
+See the [release page](https://github.com/asemio/SZXX/releases/tag/4.0.0) to upgrade from v3.

 ## SZXX.Xlsx

-A simple example reading from a file:
+Let's start with a simple example reading from a file:
 ```ocaml
 open!
 Core
 open Eio.Std